 - Gluten-free oats (uncontaminated with wheat, rye, barley or spelt) are permissible in small quantities for most sufferers.
 The attending GP or gastrointestinal specialist can provide information on this point.

 - The following are gluten-free: sources of carbohydrate that are naturally gluten-free, such as potatoes, maize, rice, buckwheat, quinoa, amaranth, millet, teff flour and pulses.
 Unprocessed foods such as meat, fish, eggs, milk and dairy products, vegetables, fruit, vegetable oils and sugar are also suitable.

 - In the case of ready foods it is important to read the declaration to find out whether or not a product is suitable for coeliac sufferers.

 - A wide range of gluten-free specialist foods are available on the market.
-Sufferers can be guided by the Swiss Allergy Label (recommended by aha!) and the gluten-free symbol (crossed-out wheat ear).
+Sufferers can be guided by the Allergy Seal of Quality (recommended by aha!) and the gluten-free symbol (crossed-out wheat ear).

 aha!
 Swiss Allergy Centre helps

 - The booklet "Allergies – simple to explain" is available in English

 - For several information go to "Anaphylaxis" and "Anaphylaxis check"